He felt a wave of searing heat brush his shoulders and neck, then turned to see the nuclear mushroom cloud form in the sky.

 Trevor Robinson was only 23 and had no idea of the fatal consequences for many of his cohort.
-He was only doing his job as a member of the Australian Army.
+He was only doing his job as a member of the Australian Army in the 1950s.

 Now aged 85 – only 2000 of the 15,000 servicemen sent to Maralinga, Emu Field and the Monte Bello Islands, were still alive in 1996 – Trevor is lean and fit but still carries souvenirs of the mushroom cloud.